daidokoro/translate/README.md

 Pre-compiled compiled downloads to come.

-For now, you will need to compile the binary in after pulling the code.
+For now, you will need to compile the binary using the Go CLI utility after cloning the repo.